cesanta/docker_auth/docs/ACL_Backend_MongoDB.md

 ## Import reference ACLs into MongoDB

-To import the above specified ACLs from the reference file, simply execute these
+To import the above specified ACL entries from the reference file, simply execute the following commands.
-commands:

 ### Ensure MongoDB is running